dsmf/jxls_try_reproduce_NPE_ExpressionEvaluatorFactory/README.md

 Issue occurs in real project when we package our app with spring-boot-maven-plugin.
 All is well if application class is started directly in IntelliJ.
-However if we start the packaged app from command line we get the error.
+However, if we start the packaged app from command line we get the error.

 ```
 Caused by: java.lang.reflect.InvocationTargetException: null